Holliday Council votes to protect students

 Body

-Archer County Judge Randy Jackson announced the county had 60 positive cases with seven of them being active in a press release Tuesday, Sept.
-8. The county also reported its first COVID-19 related fatality.
+Archer County Judge Randy Jackson announced the county had 98 positive cases with five of them being active as of Tuesday, Oct 13.
+The county also has reported one COVID-19 related fatality.

 Subscribe to News